rscataran/SendTopyLoadBookmarklet/README.md

 1. On your Browser, create a new bookmark
 2. For Firefox:
 - Name: Send To pyLoad
-- Location: Paste the javascript code of the bookmarklet
+- Location: Paste the javascript code of the bookmarklet.js

 3. Navigate to the page where the download link is located.
 4. Click the Bookmarklet you created